apetri/IG_Pipeline/README.md

 **1.4) Read in a snapshot**

 The directory Gadget2/readOutput contains a slight modification of the read\_snapshot.c code provided with Gadget: it consists in a library of functions (coded in read\_snapshot\_utilities.c) that read in a single Gadget snapshot, doing the right thing (skipping headers, padding, etc...); the information about the particles is stored in a heap allocated array of type struct particle\_data, which has to be freed at the end of usage.
 (The allocation of the array is done automatically by the call of the read\_snapshot function).
 A test driver (read\_snapshot.c) is provided for testing, and it can be compiled and linked with read\_snapshot\_utilities.c just typing 'make'; you can do a test run just running the read_snapshot binary that is produced.
 In addition, if you have ffpmeg installed, you can run 'make movie' to make a movie of the simulation snapshots to see the particle evolution in real time (at this stage, it works efficiently only for 32x32x32 particles or smaller only, though).

+**1.5) 3D shapshot power spectrum measurement**

+Documentation in progress...

 2) Generation of lens planes
 ----------------------------